Stories of Hope: Sahir

 In May 2020, the powerful Tropical Cyclone Amphan tore through Bangladesh and eastern India, tragically killing 118 people and causing more than A$18.6b damage.

-Sahir Alam is a vision-impaired man from a village in Bangladesh that was one of many directly impacted by the natural disaster.
+Sahir Alam, a vision-impaired man from a village in Bangladesh, was one of many directly impacted by the disaster event.

-Sadly, Bangladesh faces more than its fair share of natural disasters.
+Sadly, Bangladesh has more than its fair share of natural hazards.
 In addition to cyclones, floods, droughts and earthquakes are common occurrences.

 Sahir, who has lived with complete vision loss for close to a decade, says these disasters have a profound impact on people with disabilities in Bangladesh.

-Research by the United Nations shows that people with disabilities are two to four times more likely to be killed in natural disasters.
+Research by the United Nations shows that people with disabilities are two to four times more likely to be killed in disaster events.

 A separate global survey conducted in 137 countries found that 72 per cent of people with disabilities surveyed had no personal preparedness plan for disasters, and that more than 80 per cent of people with disabilities could face certain difficulty or be unable to evacuate in the event of a disaster.